rokath/trice/README.md

 - Usage is similar to 'printf()', but the format strings go not into the target image.
   - Using TRICE in your code reduces the needed FLASH memory.
 - The needed code instrumentation is minimal:
-  - Adapt a [config file](./srcTrice.C/triceConfig.h) (hardware specific).
+  - Rename and adapt a [config file](./srcTrice.C/_triceConfig.h) (hardware specific).
-  - Add [small C-files](./srcTrice.C/trice.c) to your project and include a [C-header](./srcTrice.C/trice.h) where trices are used.
+  - Add a few [small C-files](./srcTrice.C/) to your project and include a [C-header](./srcTrice.C/trice.h) where trices are used.
   - Core instrumentation needs less 150 bytes FLASH and about 100 bytes RAM.
+  - In fact the total FLASH memory need is decreasing using TRICE because no printf library code nor the log strings itself are inside the target system anymore.
 ## How it works
-- Write `TRICE16( "msg:%d degree\n", temperature );` in source .
+- Write `TRICE16( "msg:Temperature %d degree\n", temperature );` in source .
-- `trice update` changes this line to  `TRICE16( Id(12345), "msg:%d degree\n", temperature );` in source code and adds the *ID 12345* together with *"msg:%d degree\n"* into a trice ID list, a JSON referece file named `til.json`.
+- `trice update` changes this line to  `TRICE16( Id(12345), "msg:Temperature %d degree\n", temperature );` in source code and adds the *ID 12345* together with *"msg:Temperature %d degree\n"* into a **t**rice **I**D **l**ist, a JSON referece file named `til.json`.
 - During compilation the TRICE16 macro is expanded to only a *12345* reference and the variable *temperature* and the format string never sees the target.

 ![trice](./docs/README.media/triceBlockDiagram.svg)
-- When the programflow passes the line `TRICE16( "msg:%d degree\n", temperature );` the 16 bit ID *12345* and the 16 bit *-5* are transfered as a 32 bit value into the triceFifo, what goes really fast.
+- When the programflow passes the line `TRICE16( "msg:Temperature %d degree\n", temperature );` the 16 bit ID *12345* and the 16 bit *-5* are transfered as a 32 bit value into the triceFifo, what goes really fast.
 This way the program flow is nearly undisturbed, so TRICE macros are usable also inside interrupts or the scheduler.
 - For visualization a background service is needed.
-The triceServe takes the 4 bytes trice values from the triceFifo, adds 4 bytes control information and puts that into the triceWriteBuffer, with at least 8 bytes size.
+The triceServe takes the 4 bytes trice values from the triceFifo, adds control information and puts that into the triceWriteBuffer, with at least 8 bytes size.
 - The bytes go from triceWriteBuffer to the PC and there the `trice` tool receives them.
 - With the help of the `til.json` file the trices get then visualized on the PC.
 - It is also possible to let the debug probe transfer the buffer to the PC (see *SeggerRTT* explanation for details)